 Grants & Consulting

-NASA Project PI for RI Space Grant titled: The Numerical Solution of the Helmholtz Equation for the Superellipsoid via the Gallerkin Method - Summer 2012
+NASA Project PI for RI Space Grant: The Numerical Solution of the Helmholtz Equation for the Superellipsoid via the Gallerkin Method.
+Summer 2012

-NASA Project PI for RI Space Grant titled: The Numerical Solution of the Helmholtz Equation for the Superellipsoid via the Modified Gallerking Method for the Impedance Boundary Value Condition.
-Jan - Sep 2014
+NASA Project PI for RI Space Grant: The Numerical Solution of the Helmholtz Equation for the Superellipsoid via the Modified Gallerkin Method for the Impedance Boundary Value Condition.
+Summer 2014

-EPSCoR -RID Grant- July -Dec 2015: Project Title: Project Title: The Numerical Solution of the Helmholtz Equation for the Biconcave Disk (Blood Cell) for the Dirichlet Boundary Condition: Mars Project.
+EPSCoR - RID Grant: The Numerical Solution of the Helmholtz Equation for the Biconcave Disk (Blood Cell) for the Dirichlet Boundary Condition: Mars Project.
+Spring 2015

 Other Synergistic Activities